Analyzing ARQ (ARQ) & Its Peers

-ARQ (NASDAQ:ARQ – Get Free Report) is one of 19 public companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its competitors?
-We will compare ARQ to similar businesses based on the strength of its valuation, dividends, institutional ownership, risk, earnings, analyst recommendations and profitability.
+ARQ (NASDAQ:ARQ – Get Free Report) is one of 19 public companies in the “Miscellaneous chemical products” industry, but how does it compare to its rivals?
+We will compare ARQ to similar companies based on the strength of its valuation, dividends, earnings, analyst recommendations, institutional ownership, profitability and risk.

 Volatility and Risk

-ARQ has a beta of 1.45, indicating that its share price is 45% more volatile than the S&P 500.
-Comparatively, ARQ’s competitors have a beta of 1.22, indicating that their average share price is 22% more volatile than the S&P 500.
+ARQ has a beta of 1.38, suggesting that its share price is 38% more volatile than the S&P 500.
+Comparatively, ARQ’s rivals have a beta of 1.23, suggesting that their average share price is 23% more volatile than the S&P 500.

 |Gross Revenue